dmcsvoices/agents/README.md

    *(Make sure that `python3` and `pip` are installed in your environment)*

+4. Move benchmark_Audit_Prompt file into folder with python and shell script.

 ## Usage

 To run the program, use the following command: